Functional qSQL¶

 i

-- is a non-negative integer or infinity, indicating the maximum number of records to be returned
+is a non-negative integer or infinity, indicating the maximum number of records to be returnedg

 Call by name¶